sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 The first row of your CSV must be a header row containing labels identifying each column.
 We have provided [an example CSV file]({{root_url}}/assets/example.csv) for you to look at.
 Headers must only use letters, numbers, and underscores.
 If you add custom field data to your CSV, you can save some time when uploading by naming the columns the same as the custom fields you have previously defined.

 {% info %}
-You must include ```email``` as one of your CSV headers because that is how SendGrid identifies individual contacts.
-If you do not include the email column, we will not add any information to your contact database or list.
-Note that any rows in your CSV without an email address in the email column will automatically fail, but will not cause the entire upload to fail.
+SendGrid identifies individual contacts by their email, so you must include ```email``` as one of the CSV headers.
+If you do not include the email column, SendGrid will not add any information to your contact database or list.
+Rows in your CSV without an email address in the email column will automatically fail, but will not cause the entire upload to fail.
 {% endinfo %}

-{% info %}
-SendGrid will never create a duplicate contact in your contact database or add a contact more than once to any list or segment.
-{% endinfo %}

-{% anchor h3 %}
+{% anchor h2 %}
-Add Contacts From a CSV
+Managing Contacts
 {% endanchor %}

+*To create a new list from your CSV:*
-To add new contacts, select **Add Contacts** and then select **Upload CSV**.
-Upload your file by dragging it into or clicking the CSV upload area.
+1. Click **Add List or Segment** and then select **Upload CSV**.

-{% warning %}
-The maximum CSV file size is 2GB.
-{% endwarning %}
+1. Click **+Add to New List** and enter the name of the list you would like to create.
+1. Choose a CSV file for upload and complete the steps listed in [Uploading Contacts](#-Uploading-Contacts).

 {% anchor h3 %}
-Create a New List from a CSV
-{% endanchor %}

-To create a new list from your CSV choose **Add List or Segment** and then select **Upload CSV** .Add the name of the list you would like to create and then choose your file.

-{% anchor h3 %}
 Add Contacts to a List
 {% endanchor %}

-You can manually add a contact or upload a CSV of contacts directly to a list that already exists by going to your contacts page and clicking the gear icon in line with your list name and then selecting **Edit**.
-From the window that pops out, the normal upload or manual add functionality will be available.
+*To manually add contacts to a list:*
+1. Navigate to **Marketing Campaigns** and then click **Contacts**.
+1. Locate the list you wish to edit and select the Action Menu next to the list name.
+1. Select **Edit**.
+1. Enter the information for the new contact.
+1. Click **Save**.

 {% anchor h3 %}
-Select Your Custom Fields
+Selecting Custom Fields
 {% endanchor %}

-Once your file uploads, you will see a new window pop out that has inspected the header row from your CSV file.
-It will automatically show each column header from your header row.

-{% info %}
-If you have a CSV that contains data you do not wish to upload, you may choose to skip certain column headers.
-All column headers other than "Email" may be skipped by selecting the **Skip Column** checkbox to the right of the column header.
-Skipped column headers will not be uploaded and will not appear as custom fields within an individual contact's profile.
-{% endinfo %}

-For each header you can select which custom field to associate to the data in the column.
+Once the CSV uploads, a new window pops out displaying the data from the header row from of the CSV file.
+From the list you can select which custom field to associate to the data in the column.
 If the header matches a custom field name, the two will automatically be connected.
-You can also add a custom field if you need to.
+If there isn't a corresponding field, you can add a custom field.

 You will see the progress as your file uploads to SendGrid.
 This simply shows that we have the information.
 If your list is quite large, we will start the process of storing and automatically segmenting your contacts if you have already set up segments on your account.
 For smaller lists, you will see your contacts in your new list quickly.